Orchestra Members Gigs Gallery Audio & Video Discography Press

 Romania (Brassó, Bucharest, Garana, Cluj Napoca, Sfintu Gheorghe)

-Switzerland (Ascona, Baden, Biel, Davos, Meilen, Montreux, St. Gallen)
+Switzerland (Ascona, Baden, Biel, Davos, Meilen, Montreux, St. Gallen, Zürich)

 Slovakia (Pezinok)